Why Use a Licensed Agency in Sarawak?

 What are the risks of using an unlicensed agency?

-Employers face fines of up to RM200,000, criminal liability including imprisonment of up to 3 years, potentially invalid work permits for the workers placed, and no regulatory recourse if something goes wrong.
+The fine of up to RM200,000 and imprisonment of up to 3 years under the Private Employment Agencies Act fall on the person operating the unlicensed agency — not the employer.
+The employer's exposure is different but real: potentially invalid work permits for the workers placed, Immigration Act Section 55B liability of RM10,000 to RM50,000 per undocumented worker, and no regulatory recourse if something goes wrong.
 Workers placed through unlicensed agencies are also at risk of exploitation and deportation.

 What does a licensed agency handle for me?